Conquest of the Crystal Palace

 In Closing

 It is a bit sad that Conquest of the Crystal Palace has garnered so little attention.
 You can buy it dirt cheap and it is worth it for an afternoon of fun.
-The difficulty is higher than I would have liked but is not a deal breaker in my opinion.
+The difficulty is higher than I would like but is not a deal breaker in my opinion.
 A nice little hidden gem.